IBM-AI-Hardware-Center/AiMOS/docsrc/aimos-submit-job.rst

 You should also see the <job name>_<job_id>.out and <job name>_<job_id>.err in your current directory with #SBATCH -o <job name>_%j.out and #SBATCH -e <job name>_%j.err after the job completes.

+Build the job dependencies
+^^^^^^^^^^^^^^^^^^^^^^^^^^

+You can use ``--dependency`` flag of sbatch to build a list of jobs to run in order.
+For more information see  https://slurm.schedmd.com/sbatch.html.

+You can find examples for how to use this flag at the `link <https://hpc.nih.gov/docs/job_dependencies.html#intro>`_.

 Request for up to 48 hours run time
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The default maximum time limit is 360 minutes  which is 6 hours.
+It is recommended that you include checkpoint restart in your code to enable your job to restart at the last checkpoint if your job run is longer than 6 hours.
+For information on how to implement the checkpoint in pytorch, you can refer to https://pytorch.org/tutorials/recipes/recipes/saving_and_loading_a_general_checkpoint.html

-DCS cluster now has a capability for a 48 hour job time limit.
-This option is not available on the NPL cluster.
+However, DCS cluster now has a capability for a 48 hour job time limit.
 There are maximum 18 nodes available for the 48 hour time limit.
+This option is NOT available on the NPL cluster.
 To request this capability, you must include the following line in your salloc or sbatch command.

 .. code:: bash